UltimaHoarder/UltimaScraper/README.md

 [#overwrite_files](README.md#overwrite_files):

-    Default = true
+    Default = false

-    If set to false, any file with the same name won't be downloaded.
+    If set to true, any file with the same name will be redownloaded.

 [#date_format](README.md#date_format):